-Scott Community College has grown from 240 students in 1966 to more than 7,700 students.
+Scott Community College has grown from 240 students in 1966 to more than 7,800 students.
 The campus was built in 1968 on 181 acres of land donated by Alcoa, Inc. The main campus is in Bettendorf.
-In downtown Davenport is the Kahl Educational Center, which houses the College's business programs and also features the historic Capitol Theatre.
-At the SCC/West Davenport Center, English as a Second Language, Adult Basic Education and GED preparatory courses are taught.
-Also downtown Davenport is the Urban Center, which houses the District's administrative offices and short-term training labs.
+In downtown Davenport is the SCC Urban Campus, which houses the College's Administrative Office Suport, Business, and Information Technology programs.
+At the SCC/West Davenport Center, English as a Second Language, Adult Basic Education and HiSet preparatory courses are taught.
 In August 2001, the John T. Blong Technology Center in northwest Davenport opened its doors, providing a state-of-the-art training facility for short-term, certificate, diploma and degree programs in manufacturing-related areas.

-Scott Community College serves approximately 7,700 students in college transfer and Career Technical Education programs, and another 40,000 people in continuing education each year.
+Scott Community College serves approximately 7,800 students in college transfer and Career Technical Education programs, and another 21,000 people in continuing education each year.
 The College also enrolls a number of international students who come to participate in credit English as a Second Language courses or international exchange programs.